maddigits/maddigits.github.com/_posts/2014-12-14-dont-use-junit.framework.md

 those old imports.
 A simple way to do that is using the [restrict-maven-plugin](https://github.com/yamanyar/restrict-maven-plugin).

-An example of configuration will look like this:
+An example of configuration for maven will look like this:

 ```xml
 <plugin>